-Despite the restrictions placed upon us, our remaining trees have now been planted by one of our contractors.
-We now have 1600 trees planted in this beautiful location and look forward to watching them grow.
+Despite the COVID restrictions placed upon us, our remaining trees have now been planted by one of our contractors.
+We will now monitor them closely in this beautiful location and look forward to watching them grow.

 Tree Planting Day at Arthurs Seat State Park